jvlessa/Chef-for-ArcGIS/README.md

 - If it's not, you must puth the folder "bin" and "embedded" from the installation directory on Windows PATH Variable;

 ## Creating Recipe
-The command: ```knife cookbook create cookbookname``` was removed.
-Than, we need to download the ChefDK and run another one;
+- The command: ```knife cookbook create cookbookname``` was removed on old versions.
+- Than, we need to download the ChefDK and run another one;

 1. ```curl -s https://omnitruck.chef.io/install.sh |bash -s -- -P chefdk```

 ## Schema